-BA 613 - Managing the Non-Profit Organization (3)
+BA613 - Managing the Non-Profit Organization (3)

 Issues facing managers in the non-profit sector will be discussed and include program planning, selecting and managing boards, fund raising, financial and budgeting challenges, and developing strategies.
+Required for Non-Profit Management Emphasis.

-BA 623 - Stewardship Issues for Non-Profit Organizations (3)
+BA623 - Stewardship Issues for Non-Profit Organizations (3)

 This course investigates the range of fundraising elements in the non-profit organization, including fundraising strategies, grant writing, program management, and methods and approaches to fundraising.
+Required for Non-Profit Management Emphasis.